 North American Aviation T-6 Texan Flight Adventure

 The accompanying screenshots were taken using A2A Simulations’ T-6 Texan for P3Dv4 (a2asimulations.com), Orbx Simulations TrueEarth Great Britain South and several Orbx airfield sceneries (orbxdirect.com).
-Details of where to get these outstanding products, as well as some other aircraft and scenery options for FSX and X-Plane 11 can be found in the Pilot’s Notes in the Download section below along with a list of alternative and optional flights.
+Details of where to get these outstanding products, as well as some other aircraft and scenery options for FSX and X-Plane 11 can be found in the Pilot’s Notes via the link below along with a list of alternative and optional flights.

 Back to Basics - Navigation errors and how to correct them

 Copies of the Klamath Falls sectional chart for the Back to Basics lesson for this issue are available via the download link below.

 Our planned route is drawn on to the Klamath Falls sectional chart.
 You can obtain a higher resolution copy of the chart using the download link below.